otto-de/jlineup/docs/CONFIGURATION.md

  * Default: `[ "" ]`
  * Example: `"paths": [ "/", "someOtherPath" ]`

 ---

+### `window-widths`

+ Every path in the site config will be screenshotted in these given window-widths of the browser
+* Scope: Site
+* Type: List of integers
+* Unit: Pixels
+* Default: `[ 800 ]`
+* Example: `"window-widths": [
+        600,
+        800,
+        1000
+      ]`

+---

 ### `max-diff`

- This is the maximum accepted difference of a single screenshot of the current site run.
+ This is the maximum accepted difference of a single screenshot of the current site.
 If the difference is greater than the configured maximum, then the failing url + path + window-width combination AND the complete JLineup job are marked as erroneous.